 If a cybercriminal can obtain the IP address of a computer that can make RDP connections, that person then only needs to obtain the login credentials.
 If an employee uses a weak password, a criminal can log in and potentially access information and data on the work computer–or elsewhere on the network.
 This is why many IT teams implement strong authentication protocols, such as multi-factor authentication, to make sure any users who try to remotely connect are actually who they say they are.

-If you are evaluating the benefits of Windows remote assistance and remote desktop, you may want to look at an RDP alternative.
-Netop recognizes the need for a variety of remote connections beyond the LAN network.
+If you are evaluating the benefits of Windows remote assistance and remote desktop in 2022, you may want to look at an RDP alternative.
+Impero recognizes the need for a variety of remote connections beyond the LAN network.
 RDP’s most common uses come with well-known risks which is why considering all options before you select your software is important.

-Netop Remote Control gives businesses secure remote support software that controls both the access and abilities of remote connections.
-Some of the features that make Netop a better choice in the remote assistance vs. remote desktop comparison include:
+Impero Connect gives businesses secure remote support software that controls both the access and abilities of remote connections.
+Some of the features that make Impero a better choice in the remote assistance vs. remote desktop comparison include:

 - End-to-end encryption: Both sides of the connection remain secure.